 Applying for an AVID

 An Aviation Identification (AVID) is more restrictive.
-It can't be used at security controlled airports.
+You cannot use an AVID at security-controlled airports.
 To apply, you must:

 - be 18 years or older